 The Impact of Deep Learning

-Deep learning brought striking advances in computer vision that aims to make computers understand visual data.
-In traditional machine learning, domain expertise and human engineering to design feature extractors were needed to create learning algorithms able to detect patterns in data.
+Deep learning brought striking advances in computer vision that aim to make computers understand visual data.
+In traditional machine learning, domain expertise, and human engineering to design feature extractors were needed to create learning algorithms able to detect patterns in data.
 In contrast, deep learning is a form of representation learning composed of multiple, sequentially arranged layers of representations.

-The machine is fed with raw data and develops its own representations needed for pattern recognition.
+The machine is fed with raw data and develops the representations needed for pattern recognition.
 With deep learning methods, highly complex functions can be learned that achieve high accuracy in image recognition tasks.

 Computer Vision in Healthcare